googl267/Dots_v1-hyprland/README.md

 </details>

 ## Easy layout and colors -land
+> [!NOTE]
+> This has been my very first time scripting ANYTHING, so my scripts are very very very messy!
+However I found a cool tool called [flavours](https://github.com/misterio77/flavours) and will be replacing my color scripts with that
+>
 I tried to make it as simple as possible to define `layouts` and `colors`.
-Swapping color scemes or layout is as easy as running the `swapper.sh` script!
+Swapping color scemes or layout is as easy as running the `swapper.sh` script

 ## Todo
 - [ ] replace color change script with [flavours](https://github.com/misterio77/flavours)